lshpaner/kfre/source/references.rst

 Tangri, N., Stevens, L. A., Griffith, J., Tighiouart, H., Djurdjev, O., Naimark, D., Levin, A., & Levey, A. S. (2011).
 A predictive model for progression of chronic kidney disease to kidney failure. *JAMA, 305* (15), 1553-1559. https://doi.org/10.1001/jama.2011.451

+..
+[1] This article is licensed under a Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
+The Creative Commons Public Domain Dedication waiver (http://creativecommons.org/publicdomain/zero/1.0/) applies to the data made available in this article, unless otherwise stated.